Cancer of the vagina

 You may need:

-You may not have all these tests
+You may not have all of these tests.

-The specialists will use the results of these tests and work with you to decide on the best treatment plan for you
+The specialists will use the results of these tests and work with you to decide on the best treatment plan for you.

 Treatment for vaginal cancer